-Given the limited research regarding the effectiveness of e-cigarettes as a smoking cessation aid and the growing body of evidence regarding their risks, the safest approach is to talk to your doctor about proven and effective cessation techniques.
+Given the limited evidence showing that e-cigarettes are an effective smoking cessation aid and the growing body of evidence regarding their risks, the safest approach is to talk to your doctor about proven and effective cessation techniques.

 The U.S. Food and Drug Administration (FDA) has approved a variety of smoking cessation products and determined that they are safe and effective.
 These include certain prescription medications, as well as over-the-counter nicotine replacement therapies, such as skin patches, lozenges and gum.
 E-cigarettes have not been approved by the FDA for smoking cessation.

 Linda Richter, PhD

 Director of Policy Research and Analysis